-Where to Stay in Mexico City: Best Areas & Hotels, 2018
+Where to Stay in Mexico City: Best Areas & Hotels

 Surrounded by white-capped mountains, vivacious Mexico City captivates at an altitude of more than 2,200 meters.
-Travelers should stay in Zocalo or Centro Histórico de la Ciudad de México, a UNESCO Heritage Site and the oldest North American city, where you will find numerous hotels in every category.
+For tourists, the best place to stay is in Zocalo or Centro Histórico de la Ciudad de México, a UNESCO Heritage Site and the oldest North American city, where you will find numerous hotels in every category.
 From here, you can explore more than 1,400 antique structures and monuments, as well as artisan shops, eateries, Templo Mayan ruins, and sprawling parks such as Chapultepec Park.

 Hampton Inn & Suites Mexico City - Centro Historico is a stunning heritage edifice on the exterior but fully equipped family, group, or couple accommodation on the interior.
 It is a walkable jaunt to sensational cultural sites, such as the Templo Mayan ruins, lively squares, and a major library.
 Buffet breakfast is included in their rate, and together with revitalized digs and free Wi-Fi, this property is one of the best deals in town.

 Historico Central is the classic tale of Aztec traditions meets contemporary global lifestyle, as this stately 300-year-old Zocalo area structure serves today's travelers with 24/7 assistance.
 Wander through the Centro Historico de la Ciudad neighborhood to discover sightseeing at its finest, then return to an inviting ambience led by Café Central, where families, groups, couples, or single guests may nourish themselves while surfing on house iPads.

 Where to Stay in Mexico City on a Budget